Cheese Kakidane (Kaki no Tane) Crackers from Bourbon

 Bourbon Cheese Kakidane

-Regarding the texture, while the outer cheese cream layer is soft, the inner Kaki no Tane rice cracker retains its original crunchy texture.
-So you can enjoy the difference.
+Texture-wise, the outer layer of cheese cream is soft, but the Kaki no Tane inside retains its original crunchy texture.

-According to the ingredient list on the back of the package, this Bourbon Cheese Kakidane rice cracker mainly consists of starch, non-glutinous rice, soy sauce, sugar, dextrin, salt, bonito extract, red chili pepper, vegetable fat and oil, milk sugar, cheddar cheese powder, processed cheese, and powdered yeast extract.
+the Cheese Kakidane mainly consists of starch, non-glutinous Uruchi rice, soy sauce, sugar, dextrin, salt, bonito extract, red chili pepper, vegetable oil, milk sugar, cheddar cheese powder, processed cheese, and powdered yeast extract.